Research Misconduct

 - If at any point during a research misconduct proceeding there is an allegation or a reasonable basis for believing that a complainant may bear any responsibility for the alleged research misconduct, the RIO shall:

-- Admissions of Research Misconduct.
-If, at any stage of a research misconduct proceeding, a respondent, having been informed of their rights under the Research Misconduct Policy, admits to research misconduct, the DO may elect to proceed directly to the determination of appropriate administrative actions.
+F. Admissions of Research Misconduct.
+If, at any stage of a research misconduct proceeding, a respondent, having been informed of their rights under the Research Misconduct Policy, admits to research misconduct, the DO may elect to proceed directly to the determination of appropriate administrative actions and sanctions.

 - After completion of the case and all ensuing related actions, the RIO shall prepare a complete file, including the original records of all proceeding conducted by the inquiry and Investigation Committees and copies of all documents and other materials furnished to the RIO or to the Inquiry or Investigation Committee.
-The RIO shall seal the file and retain it for seven (7) years after completion of the proceeding or the completion of any subsequent government proceeding involving the alleged research misconduct.
+Retention period.
+The RIO shall seal the file and retain itmaintain the Institutional Record and all evidence, including physical objects, in a secure manner for seven (7) years after completion of the proceeding from completion of the institutional proceedings (e.g., DO decision that inquiry is not warranted, DO determination after investigation, or completion of any appeal) or the completion of any subsequent government proceeding involving the alleged research misconduct, whichever is later.

-- The DO shall, at any time during a research misconduct proceeding, take appropriate interim actions as required by law or as necessary to protect public health or safety, the integrity of research, fundamental fairness to the respondent or other parties, or an overriding interest of the University.
+- The DO shall may, at any time during a research misconduct proceeding, take appropriate interim actions as required by law or as necessary to protect public health or safety, the integrity of research, fundamental fairness to the respondent or other parties, or an overriding interest of the University.

-- If the research involves federal funding, the DO shall notify ORI immediately if the DO has reason to believe that any of the following conditions exist:
+- If the research involves federal funding, the DOinstitution, unless prohibited by law, shall notify ORI immediately if the DO has reason to believe that any of the following conditions exist:

 - Health or safety of the public is at risk, including an immediate need to protect human or animal subjects;